-Principal payments will be made to the noteholders on each payment date, to the extent of available amounts as described under "Servicing Matters-Distributions," in an amount generally equal to the decrease in the Pool Balance, in each case from the beginning of the prior Collection Period to the beginning of the current Collection Period.
+Principal payments will be made to the noteholders on each payment date, to the extent of available amounts as described under "Servicing Matters-Distributions," in an amount generally equal to the decrease in the Pool Balance, in each case from the beginning of the prior

+Collection Period to the beginning of the current Collection Period.
 For this purpose, "Pool Balance" means, at any time, the sum of the aggregate Contract Values of the receivables at the beginning of a Collection Period (after giving effect to all payments received from obligors and any amounts to be remitted by the servicer, CNH Capital America LLC or us, as the case may be, with respect to the preceding Collection Period and all losses realized on receivables liquidated during that preceding Collection Period), less the aggregate Write Down Amount as of the last day of the preceding Collection Period.
 In addition, on each payment date to the extent of available amounts as described under "Servicing Matters-Distributions," principal payments will also be made on the Class A-1 Notes until paid in full.

 These principal payments will be made on a fully sequential basis, meaning that no principal payments will be made on any class of notes until each more senior class of notes has been paid in full.
 Within the Class A Notes, no principal will be paid on any class of Class A Notes until each class of Class A Notes with a lower numerical designation has been paid in full.
-Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2 Notes; A-3 Notes; A-4 Notes; and Class B Notes.
-In addition, if any A-1 Notes remain outstanding after the March 2013 payment date, then a special distribution of principal on those notes will also be made on April 12, 2013.
+Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2 Notes; A-4 Notes; and Class B Notes.
 The Class A-1 Notes will benefit from a "turbo" feature that applies the aggregate available funds on a payment date (after payment of servicer fees, trust administrator's fees, interest on the notes, replenishing the spread account and more senior allocations to repay principal on such notes on such payment date) to pay principal on the Class A-1 Notes until paid in full.
 See "Servicing Matters-Distributions."

-However, after an event of default and acceleration of the notes (and, if any notes remain outstanding, on and after the final scheduled maturity date for the last of the notes, as specified below), principal payments will be made in the following order of priority: first to the holders of each class of Class A Notes ratably according to the amounts due and payable on the Class A Notes for principal until paid in full; and second, to the Class B noteholders until the outstanding principal amount of the Class B Notes has been paid in full.
+However, after an event of default and acceleration of the notes (and, if any notes remain outstanding, on and after the final scheduled maturity date for the last of the notes, as specified below), principal payments will be made in the following order of priority: first to the Class A-1 Noteholders until the outstanding principal amount of the Class A-1 Notes has been paid in full; second to the holders of the Class A-2 Notes, the Class A-3 Notes and the Class A-4 Notes ratably according to the amounts due and payable on the Class A-2 Notes, the Class A-3 Notes and the Class A-4 Notes for principal until paid in full; and third, to the Class B noteholders until the outstanding principal amount of the Class B Notes has been paid in full.